uit-no-old/elixir-excelerate/meta-pipe.md

 For automated batch processing the workflow is as follows:
 1. A marine dataset is discovered and scheduled to be added to the *marine reference database*.
-2. The data is copied and saved in the META-pipe storage.
+2. The data is copied and saved in META-pipe storage.
-3. A job is created for the dataset and placed in the META-pipe job queue.
+3. A job is created for the dataset analysis.
 4. An execution evironment, in the form of cluster or cloud, is selected for the analysis job.
 5. The data is transfered to the selected execution environment.
 6. The data is processed by the META-pipe analysis pipeline.